Heatmaps in R

 ggtitle(label = "Microbe Class Abundance") +

-scale_y_discrete(limits = rev(levels(as.factor(mine.long$Class))))
+scale_y_discrete(limits = rev(levels(as.factor(mine_long$Class))))

 Additional resources